lsst-tstn/tstn-010/index.rst

 base that operates the observatory (the `Control Classes`_ section discusses this in further detail).
 An example of functionality contained in a utility would be the reduction/analysis of an image.
 In the use-case discussed in this document, the user defines methods that perform basic ISR on an image, finds the center of the star, and calculates the required offset.
+In the cases where image reduction and/or analysis is required, specifically for ComCam and LSSTCamera images, the processing will utilize the `OCS Controlled Pipeline Service (OCPS) <https://dmtn-133.lsst.io/>`_, which is still undergoing development.

 The repo sanctioned for the development and use of such functions is the `ts_observing_utilities` repo, which follows an `LSST standard package format <https://github.com/lsst/templates>`_.